openvinotoolkit/training_extensions/docs/source/explanation/Main_algorithms/classification/multi_label_classification.rst

 **************

 As it is a common practice to use object detection datasets in the academic area, we support the most popular object detection formats: `COCO <https://cocodataset.org/#format-data>`_ and `VOC <http://host.robots.ox.ac.uk/pascal/VOC/>`_.
-Concretely, these formats will be converted in our internal representation via the `Datumaro <https://github.com/openvinotoolkit/datumaro>`_ dataset handler.
+Specifically, these formats will be converted in our internal representation via the `Datumaro <https://github.com/openvinotoolkit/datumaro>`_ dataset handler.

 We also support our custom and simple dataset format for multi-label classificaiton.
 It has the following structure: